danielbank/rust-tch-server/README.md

 ## Troubleshooting

-### Sharing the classifier via `rocket::State` but `impl Module` cannot be shared between threads safely
+### Sharing the model via `rocket::State` but `impl Module` cannot be shared between threads safely

-The main challenge I faced was when I wanted to utilize the linear regression classifier in the prediction route.
-The classifier is created in `main()`:
+The main challenge I faced was when I wanted to utilize the linear regression model in the prediction route.
+The model is created in `main()`:

 ```
 let mut vs = nn::VarStore::new(Device::Cpu);